irtiq7/CreativePromptAI/README.md

 - **Versatile Applications**: Ideal for artists, designers, and anyone looking to explore the creative possibilities of AI.
 - **Community-Driven**: As an open-source project, you can contribute, customize, and enhance the tool to suit your specific needs.

-Join us on Product Hunt and be part of the AI image generation revolution.
+Be part of the AI image generation revolution.
 With Creative Prompt AI, your creativity knows no bounds!

 **Get Started Today!**